sccn/sccn.github.io/workshops/EEGLAB_2025_Aspet.md

 portion of the workshop.

 If you are new to MATLAB or need a refresher, please consult the material on the [Getting started with MATLAB page](/tutorials/misc/tutorial_matlab.html)

+If you do not have MATLAB, you can obtain a 30-day trial license for free on the [mathworks website](https://www.mathworks.com/campaigns/products/trials.html).

 MATLAB support
 --------------